Skip to content

 When a 401(k) rollover is done correctly, it is usually not taxable at the time of rollover.
 Your retirement money stays inside the tax-deferred system, and taxes are generally paid later when you take distributions as income.
 The key phrase here is “done correctly.”
 The rollover needs to be processed as a direct rollover, with the proper titling and coding, so the IRS and plan provider treat it as a qualified rollover rather than a distribution.

 Most traditional 401(k) funds are pre-tax, which means the balance has never been taxed.
-When rolled into a qualified annuity, those funds remain pre-tax and tax-deferred until you withdraw them.
-At that point, withdrawals are generally treated as ordinary income.
+When rolled into a qualified annuity, those funds remain pre-tax and tax-deferred until you withdraw them — at which point withdrawals are generally treated as ordinary income.
 The goal of the rollover is not to eliminate tax.
 The goal is to keep the account qualified and defer taxation until you actually need the money.
+Required minimum distributions apply to qualified annuities funded by 401(k) rollovers on the same schedule as Traditional IRAs — currently beginning at age 73 under SECURE 2.0.
+Our resource on required minimum distributions covers how most annuity contracts accommodate RMDs within the free withdrawal provision and how income rider payments can sometimes satisfy the annual RMD obligation.
+If you have Roth 401(k) funds, the rollover should preserve the Roth status — the receiving structure must match the tax nature of the funds being rolled, and Roth assets may be rolled separately from traditional assets.

 How Distributions Work After You Move a 401(k) into an Annuity